-At around half-a-trillion dollars, New South Wales is Australia’s largest state economy, accounting for around a third of the nation’s economic output and home to nearly a third of all Australians.
+At more than half-a-trillion dollars, New South Wales is Australia’s largest state economy, accounting for around a third of the nation’s economic output and home to nearly a third of Australians.

-The NSW population, which currently stands at 7.7 million people, has grown at an average of 1.1 per cent over the last 30-years.
-However it has grown more rapidly over the last couple of years.
+The NSW population, which currently stands at 7.9 million people, has grown at an average of 1.1 per cent over the last 30-years.
+It has, however, grown more rapidly over recent years.
 This higher growth has been driven by the winding down of the mining boom, as the strong local labour market has attracted workers from other states and a larger share of overseas migrants.

 New South Wales has a comparative strength in the provision of business services which, in aggregate, has grown to account for nearly a third of Gross State Product.
 This includes industries such as financial services, professional, scientific and technical services, property services, information media and telecommunications.
-The construction, manufacturing, health, education and utilities sectors also account for large shares of economic activity.
+The construction, manufacturing, health and education sectors also account for large shares of economic activity.

 The state’s four million strong labour force is employed across this diverse range of industries, the largest employers being the health, retail trade and professional, scientific and technical services sectors.
 Together these sectors account for a third of all employment.
-The size of the state’s labour force depends on the proportion of people employed or seeking employment - the workforce participation rate.
-The NSW participation rate hit a record high 64.6 per cent in 2015 but has since come off this peak and is projected to trend downward reflecting a gradual ageing of the population (see NSW Intergenerational Report 2016)
+The size of the state’s labour force depends on the proportion of people employed or seeking employment—the workforce participation rate.
+The NSW participation rate hit a record high 64.7 per cent in 2015, but has since come off this peak and is projected to trend downward reflecting a gradual ageing of the population (see NSW Intergenerational Report 2016)

 New South Wales has a diverse export base of manufactured goods, natural resources and services.
 Major merchandise exports include coal, copper, beef and aluminium.
 The primary export destinations for goods are Japan, China and the Republic of Korea, while the major suppliers of imported goods are China, the United States and Japan.

 New South Wales has historically been a net importer of goods and a net exporter of services.
 Following the global financial crisis, weaker global demand and a stronger Australian dollar saw net overseas service exports weaken and the state became a net importer.
-However, more recent data has suggested a reversal is underway, with service exports lifting to record highs and imports falling sharply.
+However, more recent suggests a reversal is underway, with service exports lifting to record highs.

-This recent upswing in net overseas service exports has been driven by strong growth in exports of education, personal travel (tourism) and financial services, as well as falling imports of overseas travel, transportation and business services.
+This recent upswing in net overseas service exports has been driven by strong growth in exports of education, personal travel (tourism), and financial and business services.